What Is Cloud Hosting?

 • The cloud hosting provider’s employees usually have full access to the data that is uploaded, especially if you are using a public cloud solution.
 As such, data loss due to human error and intellectual property theft can occur when using cloud hosting.

 • Data stored in the cloud is considered less protected than if it is stored on a private server.
-As such, you should avoid using the cloud to store confidential information, especially if you are required by law to store it in a secure manner.
+As such, you should avoid using the cloud to store confidential information, especially if you are required by law to store it securely.

 How Does Cloud Hosting Work?